 Biographical Sketches: For DDRIG proposals, biographical sketches should be submitted for both the student and the dissertation advisor(s) and should conform to the GPG specifications.
-In addition, the biographical sketch for the student should also include a statement about the student's current academic status and degree progress; a separate letter concerning the student's academic status is acceptable though not required.
-Do not submit transcripts or letters of reference.
+In addition, the biographical sketch for the student should also include a statement about the student's current academic status and degree progress; a separate letter concerning the student's academic status may be uploaded under "Other Supplementary Documents" but is not required.
+Do not submit transcripts or letters of reference